philou/philou.github.com/_posts/2019-08-16-to-do-list-or-mind-map-for-programming.markdown

 ## A Mind Map for refactoring

 As explained in [5 XP practices that will make your remote team more effective](https://ahmadatwi.me/2019/07/03/5-xp-practices-that-will-make-your-remote-team-more-effective/) remote pairing is easier with small commits.
-We were trying to keep the tests passing all the time, and were doing more and more baby-steps refactoring.
+We were trying to keep the tests passing all the time and were doing more and more baby-steps refactoring.

-> Make the change easy, them do the change.
+> Make the change easy, then do the change.
 [Kent Beck](https://www.kentbeck.com/)

 To make this manageable, we started to split the TO DO list items in sub steps.
 Our TO DO list was looking more and more like a graph of baby steps changes.
 (Side Note: Graph of baby refactoring steps are also called [Mikado Graphs](/categories/#mikado-method))

 At this stage, the TO DO list had become a full plan of the work to do.
 The root node represented the story or task itself.
-It's children were the main sub-tasks.
-Each sub-task could have sub-parts, etc...
-We did not plan everything in details from the start, but we updated it as we went.
+Its children were the main sub-tasks.
+Each sub-task could have sub-parts, etc. We did not plan everything in details from the start, but we updated it as we went.

 The text todo list was showing its limits, that's when we switched to a mind map for programming.